USDA-VS/vSNP3/docs/instructions/additional_tools.md

 # Additional Programs

 Many programs can be used to help identify reads.
-Three programs that can be useful to use alongside vSNP are Mashtree, kSNP and Kraken.
+Three programs useful to use alongside vSNP are Mashtree, kSNP and Kraken.

+Best results from vSNP are provided when a sample is less than 1,000 SNPs from a reference.
+If a sample is too distant from a reference the alignment error can cause time consuming corrections.
+Good reference selection is important for best results.
+Mashtree and kSNP can help in reference selection.
 [Mashtree](https://github.com/lskatz/mashtree) and [kSNP](https://pubmed.ncbi.nlm.nih.gov/25913206) are reference independent phylogenetic tree building programs.
 Mashtree is very fast, kSNP is slower but results may be more accurate and additional information is provide to help qualify results.

 [Kraken](https://ccb.jhu.edu/software/kraken2/) uses kmers to identify reads.
-If a sample is not behaving as expected or contamination is suspected Kraken is a powerful tool for determining read identification.
-When used with Krona an easy to read, and share, HTML file is provided.
+If a sample is not behaving as expected or contamination is suspected Kraken is a powerful tool for determining read identification quickly.
+When used with Krona an easy to read HTML file is provided.

+Below are brief installation and usage insturctions for these tools.
+See their individual links for more detail.
+The scripts provided for kSNP and Kraken are only for example.
+Users should make updates as needed.

 # Example Dataset

-## FASTAs for reference free tree building
+## FASTAs for reference-free tree building

 ```
 cd ~; mkdir tree_test; cd tree_test